Mia Love: Guns and immigration

-Immigration

-Love supports immigration reform.
+Love supported immigration reform.
 She was a co-sponsor of the Recognizing America's Children Act, which would provide a pathway for DACA recipients to permanently remain in the country.

-In 2018 Love joined with Democrats in seeking to force immigration-related legislation to a vote on the house floor.
-In June 2018 she specifically denounced the Trump administration's separation of children from their parents when they crossed into the US under some circumstances.
+In 2018, Love joined Democrats in seeking to force immigration-related legislation to a vote on the House floor.
+In June 2018, she specifically denounced the Trump administration's separation of children from their parents when they crossed into the U.S. under some circumstances.

 Donald Trump

-On October 8, 2016, following the release of a damaging video depicting then-presidential nominee Donald Trump speaking about groping women, Love stated publicly that she would not vote for Trump in the presidential election.
+On October 8, 2016, following the release of a damaging video depicting then-presidential nominee Donald Trump having a lewd conversation about women, Love stated publicly that she would not vote for Trump in the presidential election.
 In addition, Love urged Trump to withdraw from the race for the good of the Republican Party and the country.

+According to political polling and reporting website FiveThirtyEight, Love's votes aligned with Trump's positions around 96% of the time during the 115th Congress.
 In early 2018, Love joined other Utah political leaders in expressing opposition to President Trump's proposed tariffs on steel and aluminum.
-According to political polling and reporting website FiveThirtyEight, Love's votes aligned with Trump's positions around 96% of the time during the 115th Congress.

 In a concession speech following her 2018 defeat, Love asserted that Trump and others in the Republican Party had not done enough for minority voters.
+Love supported Trump in the 2024 United States presidential election.

 Personal life

-Raised a Catholic, Love joined the Church of Jesus Christ of Latter-day Saints after graduating from college in 1998.
+Raised Catholic, Love joined the Church of Jesus Christ of Latter-day Saints after graduating from college in 1998.
 While working as a flight attendant in 1998, she moved to Utah as part of her work.
-She also wanted to be closer to a temple and to learn more about her faith.
+She also wanted to strengthen her faith, and be closer to a temple.

-While in Utah, Love dated Jason Love, whom she had met previously when he was an LDS missionary in Connecticut.
+While in Utah, Love dated Jason Love, whom she had met previously when he was a missionary for the Church in Connecticut.
 Jason and Mia Love were married in December 1998, four months after their first date.
 When first married, the Loves lived in American Fork, Utah; they later moved to Saratoga Springs.
-As of 2017, the Loves have three children.
+The Loves had three children together.
 After Love was elected to Congress, the Loves decided that Jason should continue his software work and maintain the couple's residence in Utah.
-Their three children continued to attend school in Utah and Love used video calling and frequent return trips to Utah to remain in touch with her family.
+Their three children continued to attend school in Utah, and Love used video calling and frequent return trips to Utah to remain in touch with her family.

+Death

+In February 2022, Love was diagnosed with glioblastoma, a form of brain cancer, and doctors predicted she had ten to fifteen months to live.
+She had surgery, which removed 95% of the tumor.
+By August 2023, she was enrolled in an immunotherapy clinical trial.
+At that juncture the tumor was shrinking.
+On March 1, 2025, Love's daughter announced on social media that the treatments were no longer effective against the tumor, and the family was moving "from treatment to enjoying [their] remaining time with her".
+Mia Love died at her home on March 23, 2025, at the age of 49.
+Her memorial service was held on April 7, 2025, in Salt Lake City.